PeterTsapatsaris/CS-410-Final-Project/README.md

 2.	*Sort brands by aspect rating:*  Using pandas’s *groupby*, *stack*, and *reset_index functions*, we are able to create a multilevel dataframe that displays each brand, their aspects, and their mean scores for each aspect.
 Once flattened, we filter by a specific aspect and sort to retrieve the best and worst brands for the given aspect.
 3.	*Discovery of insightful reviews:*  Using pandas’s *groupby* function, we create a dataframe containing the average sentiment score and customer rating by product.
 We then select products with a rating of 1, but an average sentiment score greater than 0.8.
 These use cases are just examples.
 Once the aspects are extracted and assigned sentiment scores, there are a multitude of use cases.

-A video presentation demonstrating usage of the software is available at https://youtu.be/MzhlXeYCjgk

 ### 4) Team member contributions